-Mr. Maffie, 50, joined the Company in 1978 as Treasurer after seven years with Arthur Andersen & Co.
-He was named Vice President/Finance and Treasurer in 1982, Senior Vice President and Chief Financial Officer in 1984, Executive Vice President in 1987, President and Chief Operating Officer in 1988, and President and Chief Executive Officer in 1993.
+Mr. Maffie, 52, joined the Company in 1978 as Treasurer after seven years with Arthur Andersen & Co. (now Arthur Andersen LLP).
+He was named Vice President/ Finance and Treasurer in 1982, Senior Vice President and Chief Financial Officer in 1984, Executive Vice President in 1987, President and Chief Operating Officer in 1988, and President and Chief Executive Officer in 1993.
 He received his undergraduate degree in accounting and his M.B.A. degree in finance from the University of Southern California.
-He serves as a director of Del Webb Corporation, Boyd Gaming Corporation, and Norwest Bank/Nevada Division.
-A member of various civic and professional organizations, he serves as chairman of the board of United Way of Nevada, trustee and treasurer of the UNLV Foundation, and a trustee of the Nevada Symphony Orchestra.
-He also is a director of the Pacific Coast Gas Association and the Institute of Gas Technology.
+He serves as a director of the Del Webb Corporation, Boyd Gaming Corporation, and Wells Fargo Bank/Nevada Division.
+A member of various civic and professional organizations, he serves as past chairman of the board of United Way of Nevada and trustee and treasurer of the UNLV Foundation.
+He also is a director of the Pacific Coast Gas Association, the American Gas Association, and the Institute of Gas Technology.